Everlasting Kingdom: Unraveling the Bible’s Secrets

 Here is the Biblical phrase for the “Mosaic” covenant:

-Hebrews 9:15 This is why He became the Mediator of the New Covenant—so that by His death He could become the ransom payment for those who had sinned under the first covenant, so that those who are called to the eternal inheritance can receive the promise.
+Hebrews 9:15 This is the reason He became the Mediator of the New Covenant—so that by means of death He could become the ransom payment for those who are breaking [1b] the first [original] covenant, so that those who are called to the eternal inheritance can receive the promise.

 Hebrews 9:18 That is why even the first covenant wasn’t put into effect without blood.

 All but forgotten is Paul’s admonition to Timothy.
-He stated, before the “Testimony of Yeshua (NT) was even finalized, that those “Old Scriptures” were the very means to salvation:
+He stated, before the “Testimony of Yeshua (NT) was even finalized, that the “Old Testament” was the very means to salvation:

-2 Timothy 3:15-17 and that from your childhood, you were taught from the dedicated Writings, ‘things’ that can give you the wisdom to obtain eternal Life, thru faith in Yeshua [Jesus] Messiah.
-16 All Scripture [writing] that was written by the spirit is profitable for doctrine for proving convictions, for correction, and for instruction in righteousness, 17 so that a person of Aloha [God] can become ‘very adept’ and accomplished in every good work.
+2 Timothy 3:15-17 and that from your childhood you were taught from the 'Cherished' Writings, 'things' that can give you the wisdom to obtain eternal life, thru faith in Yeshua Messiah.
+16 Every Scripture [1] [literally, ‘writing’] that was written by the spirit is profitable for doctrine for proving convictions, for correction, and for instruction in righteousness, 17 so that a person of Aloha can become 'very adept' and accomplished in every good work.

 Augustine, condemning Faustus the Manichaean, for trashing the Hebrew Scriptures—“the Law of God”, said: